kumahq/kuma-website/app/_src/policies/meshloadbalancingstrategy.md

 This policy uses new policy matching algorithm.
 {% endwarning %}

 This policy enables {{site.mesh_product_name}} to configure the load balancing strategy for traffic between services in the mesh.
-Also, [localityAwareLoadBalancing](/docs/{{ page.version }}/policies/locality-aware) flag is going to be replaced by the current policy and will be deprecated in the future releases.
+When using this policy, the [localityAwareLoadBalancing](/docs/{{ page.version }}/policies/locality-aware) flag is ignored.

 ## TargetRef support matrix